The Twisted Hierarchical Agenda of the Institutional Church System

 The plain fact is that 'office' has no relationship whatsoever to the community of the ekklesia in the original Greek texts.

-'Priest’s office' (hierateia) can be found in Luke 1:9 and Hebrews 7:5, but a special priest class is a foreign concept to the ekklesia as the old covenant of select priesthood has been abolished and replaced with a priesthood of all believers.
+'Priest’s office' (hierateia) can be found in Luke 1:9 and Hebrews 7:5, but a special priest class is a foreign concept to the ekklesia as the old covenant of a select priesthood has been abolished and replaced with a priesthood of all believers.

-Today, what is called 'service' is a the work of a salaried officials in the context of a religious service called 'church.'
+Today, what is called 'service' is the work of a salaried officials in the context of a religious service called 'church.'
 This is nothing like the example set forth in Scripture where the ekklesia where faithful to Christ who freely served the needs of others, whether it was in their homes or out in the streets.
 There was no such thing as an altar, pews, pulpits, clergy and laity who were trying to build a denominational brand-name for themselves.

 But made himself of no reputation, and took upon him the form of a SERVANT (doulou), and was made in the likeness of men: - Philippians 2:7

 Many are blinded to the fact that Christ's service on earth was not about an office or hierarchical position, but one of a bondservant [doulou].

 This is a true saying, If a man desire the OFFICE OF A BISHOP, he desireth a good work. – 1Timothy 3:1 KJV

 When we hear the word 'bishop' today, we often think of an official in religious garb or a piece on a chessboard.
 Of course, the office goes hand-in-hand with the title.
 Again, the 'office of the bishop' does not represent the meaning in the original Greek texts, but exposes the King James’ translators who were commanded to obey the rules of translation that were given to them.

 Translator bias for the purpose of keeping the ecclesiastical form of the institutional church system added words and ideas into Scripture that did not exist.

 The word translated to bishop [episkopos] in the Greek means 'to tend' or 'oversee.'